We aim to understand how cells function at the molecular level in health and disease.

 Cell proliferation is balanced by cell death, and failure to maintain this balance can lead either to uncontrolled proliferation in the form of cancer, or loss of cells in the cases of ischemia or bone marrow failures.
 Research in the program aims to understand the mechanisms that control the cell’s decision to proliferate or die and determine how this balance goes awry in disease states.

-Figure legend: Mouse mammary epithelial derived "mammosphere" where multiple oncogenic events have been combined to study emergence of the cancer phenotype ex vivo.
+Mouse mammary epithelial derived "mammosphere" where multiple oncogenic events have been combined to study emergence of the cancer phenotype ex vivo.
 This mammosphere is stained with antibodies against luminal (cytokeratin 8) and basal (cytokeratin 14) epithelial cell markers.
 Nuclei are DAPI stained.
-(Egan lab)
+(Egan Lab)

-Cell Biology Seminars are held virtually via Zoom every Friday from 1:30 to 2:30 p.m. unless otherwise specified.
+Cell Biology Seminars are held every Friday from 1:30 to 2:30 between September and May unless otherwise specified.

 Our seminars bring together faculty members and trainees from SickKids and the broader Toronto research community.
 These talks showcase a wide range of topics and an impressive line-up of both international and local speakers throughout the academic year.
 All are welcome to attend!